Healthdirect Free Australian health advice you can count on.

 Choosing to undergo any surgery is a big decision.
 Everyone affirms their gender in different ways, and that may or may not include surgery.

-Surgery is permanent so you need to make sure it’s the right choice for you.
-Surgery doesn’t make you more or less trans.
+Surgery is permanent, so you need to make sure it's the right choice for you.
+Doing your own research and talking with experts will help you decide what's best for you.
+Surgery doesn't make you more or less trans.

-Before being able to access gender affirming surgery, you need to meet the criteria below:
+Before you can get gender affirming surgery, you need to meet certain criteria.
+You need to:

-• A history of gender incongruence (for 6 months or more).
+• have a history of gender dysphoria (for 6 months or more)

-• The ability to make a fully informed decision.
+• have the ability to make a fully informed decision

-• Be over the age of 16 for top surgery, or 18 for bottom surgery.
-Some surgeons will provide surgery to younger people in very specific situations.
+• be over the age of 16 years for top surgery, or 18 years for bottom surgery (some surgeons will provide surgery to younger people in specific situations)

-• Ensure that any physical or mental health conditions are well managed.
+• ensure that any physical or mental health conditions you have are well managed

-If you are taking gender affirming hormones, or want to take hormones in the future, you should do this for 12 months before having surgery.
+If you are taking gender affirming hormones, you should do this for at least 12 months before having surgery.
 This is to allow any significant body changes to occur before surgery.

-It’s important to talk about the pros and cons of surgery in detail with your doctor.
-It’s a good idea to ask to see pictures of how other people look after surgery.
+It's important to talk about the pros and cons of any surgery with your doctor.
+It's a good idea to ask to see pictures of how other people look before and after surgery.

 Questions to ask your surgeon include: